Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Introduction

-Figure~\ref{fig-cmd} shows the~$\p=2$ dimensional dataset of~\citet{anderson2018improving}, where each observation has a known error distribution and may be modeled as multivariate normal after a suitable transformation.
+Figure~\ref{fig-cmd} shows the~$\p=2$ dimensional data set of~\citet{anderson2018improving}, where each observation has a known error distribution and may be modeled as multivariate normal after a suitable transformation.
 The noise in the raw CMD of Figure~\ref{fig-cmd} obscures many known features of stellar evolution, rendering the raw CMD unreliable for downstream parallax inference.
 The right panel of Figure~\ref{fig-cmd} displays the empirical Bayes posterior means~$(\estvec_i)_{i=1}^n$ based on the NPMLE.
 The substantial shrinkage of our method reveals many recognizable features of the CMD, such as the red clump and a narrow red giant branch in the upper-right region of the plot, as well as the binary sequence tail distinct from the main sequence tail in the bottom-center region.
-The NPMLE~$\npmle$ and corresponding posterior means~$(\estvec_i)_{i=1}^n$ offer a powerful approach to shrinkage estimation under minimal assumptions.
+The NPMLE~$\npmle$ and corresponding posterior means~$(\estvec_i)_{i=1}^n$ thus offer a powerful approach to shrinkage estimation under minimal assumptions.
+In Section~\ref{sec-cmd}, we continue our analysis of the Gaia TGAS data, and in Section~\ref{sec-apogee}, we present another astronomy application for denoising~$d=19$ chemical abundance ratios of $n = 27,238$ stars.\\